faizandataanalyst/Projects/README.md

 Thank you for visiting my portfolio, and I look forward to connecting with you!

 ## Contact Information
-- Email: faizanfaisal.kps@gmail.com
+- Email: faizan.faisal1020@gmail.com
-- LinkedIn: www.linkedin.com/in/muhammad-faizan-faisal-30b73325b
+- LinkedIn:www.linkedin.com/in/muhammad-faizan-faisal-30b73325b
 - GitHub Profile: faizandataanalyst